 Perhaps you have been like Mr. Stanton, willing to openly share your criticism of someone else: Did you see that dress she was wearing—what was that?
 Did he actually pay for that haircut?
 She likes Taylor Swift—how terrible is that?
 He can’t name one team in the NFL.
 What a yo-yo.

 Criticism is “a critical observation or remark.”
-A critic is “one who expresses a reasoned opinion on any matter involving especially a judgment of its value ….”
-When we think of criticism, we think of someone who is expressing his or her own opinion.
+A critic is “one who expresses a reasoned opinion on any matter involving especially a judgment of its value” (Merriam-Webster).
+When we think of criticism, we think of someone who is expressing his opinion.
 We are all critics of what we see, what we hear, and what we experience.
 The problem arises when we openly express those critical opinions.
 Our intent may not always be malicious, but responding to these urges does often cause offense.
 It hurts our relationships.

 It is important to recognize that everyone has emotions and sensitivities.
 The old saying, “Sticks and stones may break my bones, but words will never hurt me” is simply not true.
 Critical words spoken about you—or by you—can hurt much more than a stick or a stone.
 We all are sensitive to what others think and say about us.

-It is also important to remember that we all come from different parents, different hometowns and different approaches.
-We each have different personalities, and we’ve each experienced different things.
+It is also important to remember that we all come from different families, different hometowns and different approaches.
+We each have different personalities and have experienced different things.
 Our talents are different, and what we like and dislike is different.
 We are individuals, yet our natural tendency is to group everyone into the same category.
 Our vain brains want to make self the standard.
 Everyone should like what I like.
 Everyone should dislike what I dislike.
 They should wear what I would wear, talk like I talk.
 That’s why, so often, when we openly express our criticisms about someone else, we are actually exalting ourselves above them.
 They just haven’t met our standard.

 Criticizing someone like that devalues their worth, and God doesn’t like that.
 It’s not the way He thinks.

-Learning to hold your tongue when you want to express your opinion about what someone is doing or what they look like will be a great blessing to you.
+Learning to hold your tongue when you want to express your opinion about what someone is doing or what he or she looks like will be a great blessing to you.
 Why?
 It’s a law of God.
 God’s law is a law of love—of outgoing concern.
 If you practice withholding criticism in order to avoid offense—in order to give to another person—you will be blessed.
 What you are doing is abasing yourself, not exalting yourself.
 That’s love!
 That is outgoing concern.